efeali/fragtunnel/README.md

 This is the initial version of the tool, and currently it has some shortcomings, like:
 - Tunnel traffic is not multithreaded; therefore, the overall speed is slow.
 Depending on the tool you use and its timeout value, there is quite a bit of a chance that your tool may timeout while sending or receiving the data.
 - Currently, it does not support SSL/TLS.
 That's something planned to be added.
+- If the tunnel client exits and reconnects for a new target the tunnel server should properly handle the new connection without restarting
 - The tool was tested with a limited number of applications.
 There might be bugs of which I am not aware yet, but again, this is a working PoC I wanted to share with the community.

 ## Final note: